ome/devspace/README.md

 *   Copy the SSH and Git configuration files used for fetching and pushing the Git repositories under `slave/.ssh` and `slave/.gitconfig`.
-This is usually your own SSH and Git configuration files
+This is usually your own SSH and Git configuration files.

  *  Run `rename.py` to match your topic name.
 Specify the Git user corresponding to the confguration files used above.
-If you do not yet have topic branches available on origin, use "develop" or one of the main branches:
+If you do not yet have topic branches available on origin, use `develop` or one of the main branches:

         $ ./rename.py MYTOPIC --user git_user